 (Note: Although I do not offer this service, I am on the “look-out” for an accomplished and experienced artist that I would feel comfortable referring clients to.)

 Lori Weintraub is a licensed skin care therapist, holistic health coach and a hair removal expert.
-She offers consultations, skin care lessons, exceptional products and hand-holding guidance to help women over 40 regain their youthful glow.
+She offers consultations, exceptional products and hand-holding guidance to help women over 40 regain their youthful glow.
 Learn more here.